-On February 19, 2013 we closed a private offering of \$100,000,000 in aggregate principal amount of 5.50% unsecured convertible senior notes due 2018 (the "Convertible Notes").
+On February 19, 2013, the Company closed a private offering of \$100,000,000 in aggregate principal amount of 5.50% unsecured convertible senior notes due 2018 (the "Convertible Notes").
 The initial purchasers of the Convertible Notes fully exercised their overallotment option and purchased an additional \$15,000,000 in aggregate principal amount of the Convertible Notes.
 The closing of the overallotment option took place on March 4, 2013.
-With the exercise of the overallotment option, a total of \$115,000,000 in aggregate principal amount of the Convertible Notes have been sold.
-Our net proceeds from the offering, including the exercise of the overallotment option, were approximately \$111,300,000.
+With the exercise of the overallotment option, a total of \$115,000,000 in aggregate principal amount of the Convertible Notes was sold.
+Net proceeds to the Company from the offering, including the exercise of the overallotment option, were approximately \$111,300,000.
 The Convertible Notes were only offered to qualified institutional buyers as defined in the Securities Act of 1933, as amended (the "Securities Act") pursuant to Rule 144A under the Securities Act.

 The Convertible Notes are unsecured and bear interest at a rate of 5.50% per year, payable semi-annually in arrears.
-In certain circumstances and during certain periods, the Convertible Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election, at an initial conversion rate of 86.0585 shares of common stock per \$1,000 principal amount of the Convertible Notes, which is equivalent to an initial conversion price of approximately \$11.62 per share of our common stock, subject to defined anti-dilution adjustments.
-We do not have the right to redeem the Convertible Notes prior to maturity.
+In certain circumstances and during certain periods, the Convertible Notes are convertible into cash, shares of BlackRock Kelso Capital's common stock or a combination of cash and shares of the Company's common stock, at the Company's election, at an initial conversion rate of 86.0585 shares of common stock per \$1,000 principal amount of the Convertible Notes, which is equivalent to an initial conversion price of approximately \$11.62 per share of the Company's common stock, subject to defined anti-dilution adjustments.
+The Company does not have the right to redeem the Convertible Notes prior to maturity.
 The Convertible Notes mature on February 15, 2018, unless repurchased or converted in accordance with their terms prior to such date.

-On January 18, 2011, we closed a private placement issuance of \$158,000,000 in aggregate principal amount of five-year, senior secured notes with a fixed interest rate of 6.50% and a maturity date of January 18, 2016 and \$17,000,000 in aggregate principal amount of seven-year senior secured notes with a fixed interest rate of 6.60% and a maturity date of January 18, 2018, (collectively, the "Senior Secured Notes").
-Interest on the Senior Secured Notes is due semi-annually on January 18 and July 18.
-The proceeds from the issuance of the Senior Secured Notes were used to fund new portfolio investments, reduce outstanding borrowings under the Credit Facility and for general corporate purposes.
+On January 18, 2011, the Company closed a private placement issuance of \$158,000,000 in aggregate principal amount of five-year, senior secured notes with a fixed interest rate of 6.50% and a maturity date of January 18, 2016 and \$17,000,000 million in aggregate principal amount of seven-year, senior secured notes with a fixed interest rate of 6.60% and a maturity date of January 18, 2018 (collectively, the "Senior Secured Notes").
+The Senior Secured Notes were sold to certain institutional accredited investors pursuant to an exemption from registration under the Securities Act of 1933, as amended.
+Interest on the Senior Secured Notes is due semi-annually on January 18 and July 18, commencing on July 18, 2011.